 1.5: Power BI Service

-The content that you will learn in this module includes but not limited to;
+The content that you will learn in this module includes but is not limited to;

 - Basic Sharing and using workspaces in Power BI web site